anaswaratrajan/Tinkerhub_LearnFromHome/README.md

 participant_type - 'mentor'/'learner'

 - addStacks( <stack_type>,<arg1> ,<arg2> ...) : Add a particular stack of interest/expertise
-stack_type - 'expertise'/'interests'
-arg1, arg2 .. - interests/expertises Eg: "Python","Javascript"
+  Note: Both mentors and learners can add expertise and interests.
+But only expertises of mentors are taken for getMentor() and interests of learners taken for getlearners() stack_type - 'expertise'/'interests' arg1, arg2 .. - interests/expertises Eg: "Python","Javascript"